Pyrophorus nyctophanus

-Pyrophorus nyctophanus (=fire-bearing night-shiner), aka headlight beetle or carbunco, is a species of click beetle that occurs on the cerrado of Brazil.
+Pyrophorus nyctophanus (=fire-bearing night-shiner), headlight beetle or carbunco, is a species of click beetle that occurs on the cerrado of Brazil.
 Its luminescent larvae are either soil-dwelling or found in tunnels in the outer layers of termite mounds, and are active predators of other insects during summer nights when their regulated glow acts as a lure to their prey.
 The adult beetles, though, are phytophagous, feeding on decomposing plant matter and exudates, and are attracted to artificial light.
 Pupae of this genus also luminesce.